SpiralLogic/Ass3/README.md

 4. folder is moved to correct location

 Dedupliation happens in the following way
-1. The input directory is traveresed
+1. The input directory is traversed
 2. A MD5 hash is created for each file and stored in a Perl Hash table
 3. If the MD5 already existed, the file is removed and it's location and the original location stored in a metadata file

 ## Limitations:
+* Filename with spaces *will* work
 * There must be enough room on the disk to make a complete copy of the input folder and the archive
 * The output location of the archive can be within the input directory
 * The possibility of an MD5 clash can occur, but it is extremely low (unless specially crafted) this means a false duplicate may be detected